What Is Myomectomy?

-For more information about myomectomy, please visit Doral Health and Wellness – Women’s Health Center.
+For more information about myomectomy, schedule an appointment with the best GYN in East New York please visit Doral Health and Wellness – Women’s Health Center.

-Fibroids are abnormal noncancerous growth that develops in a woman’s uterus.
-These tumors can become large and cause severe abdominal pain and heavy periods.
+Fibroids are the abnormal noncancerous growth that develops in a woman’s uterus.
+These tumors can become large, and cause severe abdominal pain, and heavy periods.
 Fibroids have a lower risk of developing cancer as they are typically benign.

-Fibroids are also known as myomas, uterine myomas, or fibroid myomas and fibromas.
-Although most women don’t have any symptoms and may never know they have fibroids, about 80% of these women have them by age 50.
+Fibroids are also known as myomas, uterine myomas or fibroid myomas, and fibromas.
+Although most women don’t have any symptoms and may never know they have fibroids, about 80% of these women have them by the age of 50.

 With myomectomy, periods will return and hopefully be lighter than before the fibroids were removed.
 But there is also a chance that new fibroids will develop after myomectomy.
-Hysterectomy is an option for women beyond their child-bearing years and do not want to have any more periods in the future.
+With hysterectomy, this is an option for women who are beyond their child-bearing years and do not want to have any more periods in the future.

 A myomectomy can be done in one of three ways, which include:

-· Abdominal myomectomy – your surgeon will remove your fibroids through a small surgical cut in your lower belly.
-This is recommended if you have many or very large fibroids in your uterine wall.
+- Abdominal myomectomy – your surgeon will remove your fibroids through a small surgical cut in your lower belly.
+This is recommended if you have many or exceptionally large fibroids in your uterine wall.